maxtuno/maxtuno/2018/maxsat_validator/Readme.txt

-This is the same code for the original HESSS implementation, except not include the HESS algorithm, you can use for validate models of MaxSAT.
+This is the same code for the original HESSS implementation, except not include the HESS algorithm, you can use for validate models of MaxSAT instances.

 usage: validator instance.wcnf model